 In this guide, you’ll learn how to turn on or off the “Automatically hide window” feature in the Windows Terminal app.
-This feature makes the Terminal window disappear when you switch to another app, helping keep your screen neat.
+This feature makes the Terminal window disappear when you switch to another app.
+It helps keep your screen neat and organized.

 What is Windows Terminal?